 The Planning Team holds its second community leadership training, Connecting Nature, Economy and Character in the PA Wilds and nine community teams from around the region participated.

-Held 5th Annual Dinner at the Red Fern in St. Marys, PA and fourteen PA Wilds Champions were recognized.
+The PA Wilds group held the 5th Annual Dinner at the Red Fern in St. Marys, PA, where 14 PA Wilds Champions were recognized.

-PA Wilds Planning Team provided funding for thirteen communities to get new gateway welcome signage that included the PA Wilds logo.
+The PA Wilds Planning Team provided funding for 13 communities to get new gateway welcome signage that included the PA Wilds logo.

-Held 6th Annual Dinner at the Red Fern in St. Mary, PA.
-Large PA Wilds logo window clings were presented to each county and thirteen PA Wilds Champions were recognized.
+The 6th Annual Dinner was held at the Red Fern in St. Mary, PA.
+Large PA Wilds logo window clings were presented to each county, and 13 PA Wilds Champions were recognized.

-With support from PA DCNR and PA DCED, ombudsman founds PA Wilds Center for Entrepreneurship, Inc., a regional non-profit, creating a permanent home for the PA Wilds Artisan Trail, PA Wilds licensing activities new youth entrepreneurship programming and other business developments components of the work.
+With support from PA DCNR and PA DCED, the ombudsman founded PA Wilds Center for Entrepreneurship, Inc., a regional non-profit, creating a permanent home for the PA Wilds Artisan Trail, PA Wilds licensing activities new youth entrepreneurship programming and other business developments components of the work.

-Held 7th Annual Dinner at the Red Fern in St. Marys, PA.
-Beautiful framed PA Wilds maps printed by a PA Wilds Artisan were presented to each county and ten PA Wilds Champions were recognized.
+The 7th Annual Dinner was held at the Red Fern in St. Marys, PA.
+Beautiful framed PA Wilds maps printed by a PA Wilds artisan were presented to each county, and 10 PA Wilds Champions were recognized.
 The “Celebrating Our Partners” video was shown.
 View at http://youtu.be/iXwECKNnp4U.

 The Pennsylvania Wilds has evolved at such a pace that its existing framework is showing signs of stress and a strategy for long term sustainability.
 Partners representing planning, marketing and business development interests hold retreat to discuss how to better move forward collectively.
 Partners reaffirm their commitment to each other and the work and decide to use the name the PA Wilds Team (versus the PA Wilds Planning Team) to more clearly recognize the diverse partner base for the effort.
 The PA Wilds Planning Team’s bi-monthly meetings remain the de-facto meeting place for the collective conversation by the Team while partners discuss needed next steps for better integration.

-PA Wilds Licensing Program officially launches; thanks to a partnership with DCED, royalties from the sale of branded products will stay in the region to support the PA Wilds effort.
+The PA Wilds Licensing Program officially launches.
+Thanks to a partnership with DCED, royalties from the sale of branded products will stay in the region to support the PA Wilds effort.
 PA Wilds brand standards book is published.

-The PA Wilds Artisan Trail goes through a strategic planning process to reposition it for long-term sustainability and greater business participation.
-The program is rebranded as The Wilds Cooperative of Pennsylvania and opened to many new kinds of businesses that are key to place-based tourism development.
-The new framework immediately attracts new investment into the program.
+The PA Wilds Artisan Trail went through a strategic planning process to reposition it for long-term sustainability and greater business participation.
+The program was rebranded as The Wilds Cooperative of Pennsylvania and opened to many new kinds of businesses that are key to place-based tourism development.
+The new framework immediately attracted new investment into the program.

-The PA Wilds Center enters into a public-private partnership with PA DCNR to operate the gift shop at the new visitor center opening at Kinzua Bridge State Park.
-The gift shop is called the PA Wilds Conservation Shop and focuses on selling locally-made or value-added products from The Wilds Cooperative.
-In its first three months of operation, more $50,000 is invested in inventory from local producers for resale at the gift shop.
-The store has high mission impact, helping improve the visitor experience, develop the region’s brand, grow small businesses and build a sustainable revenue stream for the Wilds work.
-The Center looks to expand with an online store and other locations.
+The PA Wilds Center entered into a public-private partnership with PA DCNR to operate the gift shop at the new visitor center opening at Kinzua Bridge State Park.
+The gift shop was named the PA Wilds Conservation Shop and began focusing on selling locally made or value-added products from The Wilds Cooperative.
+In its first three months of operation, more $50,000 was invested in inventory from local producers for resale at the gift shop.
+The store had high mission impact, helping improve the visitor experience, develop the region’s brand, grow small businesses and build a sustainable revenue stream for the Wilds work.
+The Center looked to expand with an online store and other locations.

-PA Wilds Planning Team, PA Wilds Marketing Corp and PA Wilds Center for Entrepreneurship hire a facilitator to help them integrate under one organizational umbrella, the PA Wilds Center.
-This leads to a new organizational structure, including establishing the PA Wilds Planning Team and a new PA Wilds Marketing Team as core constructs inside the nonprofit.
-Members of the Planning Team and Marketing Corp join the Center’s Board of Directors.
+PA Wilds Planning Team, PA Wilds Marketing Corp and PA Wilds Center for Entrepreneurship hired a facilitator to help them integrate under one organizational umbrella, the PA Wilds Center.
+This led to a new organizational structure, including establishing the PA Wilds Planning Team and a new PA Wilds Marketing Team as core constructs inside the nonprofit.
+Members of the Planning Team and Marketing Corp joined the Center’s Board of Directors.

-The Appalachian Regional Commission invests in the PA Wilds Center through the POWER federal Initiative, one of the first awards in Pennsylvania.
-The three-year grant allows the nonprofit to expand its Conservation Shops, grow The Wilds Cooperative and reboot regional marketing and build a sustainable framework around it.
-As part of its sustainability plan, the Center’s Board of Directors dedicates 100 percent of gift shop profits to support regional marketing, an activity that has been unfunded for years.
+The Appalachian Regional Commission invested in the PA Wilds Center through the POWER federal Initiative, one of the first awards in Pennsylvania.
+The three-year grant allowed the nonprofit to expand its Conservation Shops, grow The Wilds Cooperative and reboot regional marketing and build a sustainable framework around it.
+As part of its sustainability plan, the Center’s Board of Directors dedicated a portion of gift shop profits to support regional marketing, an activity that has been unfunded for years.

-The PA Wilds Design Guide for Community Character Stewardship 2nd Edition is released at the PA Wilds Annual Awards Dinner in DuBois, along with a video about the Design Guide.
-The new edition includes many case studies of great design from around the region.
+The PA Wilds Design Guide for Community Character Stewardship 2nd Edition was released at the PA Wilds Annual Awards Dinner in DuBois, along with a video about the Design Guide.
+The new edition included many case studies of great design from around the region.